Ocean Plastics Charter

 Plastic waste in the oceans is a global problem that requires global solutions.
 By adopting the Ocean Plastics Charter, Canada is committing to reduce its plastic waste.
 Canada launched the Charter at the June 2018 Leaders Summit in Charlevoix during its G7 presidency.
 Canada continues this leadership role by encouraging countries and companies to adopt the Charter and reduce their plastic waste.

-Since its launch, more than 25 governments and 65 businesses and organisations have adopted this Charter.
-Partners are listed at the Ocean Plastics Charter website.
+Since its launch, almost 30 governments and over 70 businesses and organizations have adopted this Charter.
+Partners are listed on the Ocean Plastics Charter website.

 Objective